telerik/blazor-docs/knowledge-base/daterangepicker-css-customization.md

 This KB article answers the following questions:

-* How to customize the Blazor DateRangePicker styling?
+* How to customize the styling of the Blazor DateRangePicker?
-* How to make weekends disabled in the DateRangePicker component?
+* How to disable the weekends in the DateRangePicker component?
 * How to reduce the width of the two DateInputs?
 * How to prevent horizontal expansion of the DateRangePicker?
 * How to hide the Start and End labels of the DateRangePicker?